-On November 15, 2018, in connection with the business combination, we also entered into that certain registration rights agreement, dated as of November 15, 2018 (the "Luxor Registration Rights Agreementâ€∏), with the Luxor Parties.
-The Luxor Registration Rights Agreement provides certain registration rights to the Luxor Parties and provides that we will, not later than December 15, 2018, file a registration statement covering (i) the Luxor Warrants and the shares of common stock issuable upon conversion of the Convertible Notes.
+On November 15, 2018, in connection with the business combination, we also entered into that certain registration rights agreement, dated as of November 15, 2018 (the "Luxor Registration Rights Agreement"), with the Luxor Parties.
+The Luxor Registration Rights Agreement provides certain registration rights to the Luxor Parties and provides that we will, not later than December 15, 2018, file a registration statement covering (i) the Luxor Warrants and the shares of common stock issuable upon conversion of the Luxor Warrants and (ii) the shares of common stock issuable upon conversion of the Luxor Warrants and (ii) the shares of common stock issuable upon conversion of the Convertible Notes.
 On December 7, 2019, we filed a registration statement for the resale of the shares of our common stock underlying the Convertible Notes and Luxor Warrants.
-Such registration statement was declared effective on February 14, 2019.
-Subject to certain exceptions, we will bear all Registration Expenses (as defined in the Luxor Registration Rights Agreement).
-We also entered into a letter agreement on November 15, 2018 with the Luxor Parties providing that lenders under the Convertible Notes Agreement holding Term Loan Exposure (as defined in the Convertible Notes Agreement) representing more than 50% of the aggregate Term Loan Exposure of all lenders may require us to (i) exchange all or any portion of their Notes for new convertible notes of the Company issued pursuant to an indenture that complies with the Trust Indenture Act of 1939, as amended, and (ii) register the resale of such new notes.
+Such registration statement is not yet effective.
+Subject to certain exceptions, we will bear all Registration Expenses (as defined in the Luxor Parties providing that lenders under the Convertible Notes Agreement holding Term Loan Exposure (as defined in the Convertible Notes Agreement) representing more than 50% of the aggregate Term Loan Exposure of all lenders may require us to (i) exchange all or any portion of their Notes for new convertible notes of the Company issued pursuant to an indenture that complies with the Trust Indenture Act of 1939, as amended, and (ii) register the resale of such new notes.

-On January 17, 2019, in connection with the closing (the "Bite Squad Closingâ€□) of the Bite Squad Merger, the Company entered into a registration rights agreement (the "Bite Squad Registration Rights Agreementâ€□) with the investors named on the signature pages thereto (collectively, the "Bite Squad Investorsâ€□).
+On January 17, 2019, in connection with the closing (the "Bite Squad Closing") of the Bite Squad Merger, the Company entered into a registration rights agreement (the "Bite Squad Registration Rights Agreement") with the investors named on the signature pages thereto (collectively, the "Bite Squad Investors").
 The Registration Rights Agreement provides certain registration rights to the Bite Squad Investors and provides that the Company will, not later than 30 days after the Bite Squad Closing, file a registration statement covering the shares of common stock issued to former securityholders of Bite Squad at the Bite Squad Closing.
 Subject to certain exceptions, the Company will bear all Registration Expenses (as defined in the Bite Squad Registration Rights Agreement).